mebauer/fema-nfip-claims/nfip-claims-national/README.md

 2. Group the claims dataframe by *Year of Loss* and *State*.

-3. Map claims by State using the Census Bureau’s StateShapefile.
+3. Map claims by State using the Census Bureau’s State Shapefile.

 # How to Download the NFIP Redacted Claims Dataset

 Data can be accessed from FEMA's Open Data Portal [here](https://www.fema.gov/media-library/assets/documents/180374).

 Extract the NFIP Redacted Claims Dataset from this webpage.
-We need to download it directly as a zipfile, and then unzip the file once it is in our Dowloads folder.
+You need to download it directly as a zipfile, and then unzip the file once it is in your Dowloads folder.
 A screenshot of the claims dataset is below.

 ![FEMA Open Data Screenshot](images/fema-opendata-011820.png)